shivanikash/dbVerse/psql/ReadMe.md

-# PostgreSQL Performance Testing Environment
+# PostgreSQL Performance Monitoring Environment

 This repository provides a **multi-service** containerized environment for **db performance monitoring** on a PostgreSQL 15 database.
 It leverages advanced monitoring extensions and integrates with **New Relic** for real-time performance insights.
 Several Node.js microservices (HR portal, Payroll, Admin Console, etc.) simulate various workloads against the database, and a **k6** script generates load to test the system under stress.